kwilteam/kwil-db/README.md

 2. [Protocol Buffers](https://protobuf.dev/downloads/) (optional), with the `protoc` executable binary on your `PATH`.
 3. [Taskfile](https://taskfile.dev/installation)
 4. [Docker](https://docs.docker.com/get-docker/) to run a PostgreSQL database.
 5. Miscellaneous go plugins and other command line tools.
-The `tool` task will install the required versions of the tools into your `GOPATH`, so be sure to include `GOPATH/bin` on your `PATH`.
+The `tools` task will install the required versions of the tools into your `GOPATH`, so be sure to include `GOPATH/bin` on your `PATH`.

     ```shell
     task tools